openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 The ID is purely for the purposes of discerning each request type.

-Where each input is either a single RLP item, or an *output back-reference*, which is a tuple containing two items:
+Inputs are either "fixed" or "loose".
+Loose inputs may be an *output back-reference*, which is a tuple containing two items:
   - the index of a prior request in a packet (the first having index 0)
-  - the index of an output of the prior request
+  - n, where some output of that request type is marked as `reusable_as(n)`.

-A single exception to this is the `max` input on a headers request: this must be specified as a scalar and not as a back-reference.

-This is encoded as an RLP-list containing two items: `[P_IDX, O_IDX]`
+Back-references are encoded as an RLP-list containing two items: `[P_IDX, O_IDX]`.

 Allowing only back-references allows us to never process requests in worse than `O(N)` time, and purely "disjoint" requests (that is, those which don't have dependencies on prior requests) can be processed in parallel.

+All loose inputs are marked as `Loose(T)` in the request definition.
+Any other input is fixed.
+Fixed inputs are just the RLP-encoded value.
+Loose inputs are a RLP-encoded list of two elements:
+[`discriminant`: `U8`, `data`].

+If the `discriminant` is 0, `data` is an RLP-encoded value of the expected type.
+If the `discriminant` is 1, `data` is an output back-reference, as described above.
+All other discriminant values are undefined and are not valid under PIP.

-**Inclusion Proofs**:
+**Inclusion and Exclusion Proofs**:

 For state and CHT requests which require merkle inclusion proofs, consider the case where the requested key does not exist in the relevant trie.
 In these cases, a proof of _non-existence_ may be supplied: the branch of the trie necessary to attempt the lookup for a specific key and prove that the value is not present.
 This is because an empty response may lead to ambiguity over whether the request simply cannot be served or the peer just refuses to serve it.
 An "exclusion" proof leaves no doubt in the matter.
 Furthermore, the other outputs of the request are undefined (that is, they may take any or potentially no values), and requests which (directly or transitively) rely upon should not be responded to.